realitycollective/com.realitytoolkit.docs/docs/02-Interactions/03-interaction-actions/custom-actions.md

             // and the interactable's position and normalize it. var forceDirection = (transform.position - controllerInteractor.GameObject.transform.position).normalized;

-            // Scale by our configured for power. forceDirection = forcePower * forceDirection;
+            // Scale by our configured force power. forceDirection = forcePower * forceDirection;

             // Finally add the force push to the rigidboy.